 Answers to Questions Frequently Asked by Prospective Graduate Applicants

 For the PhD, we offer a PhD in Civil Engineering and a PhD in Environmental Engineering.
 The PhD in Civil Engineering allows you to select a concentration area: Environmental engineering (ENV), Geotechnical (GTL), Materials (MTL), Structures (STR), Transportation (TPT), or Water Resources (WRS) Engineering for International Development (EFD).

-For the Master's degree, we offer both thesis-based degree programs and coursework-only degree programs.
-The thesis-based programs are the Master of Science in Civil Engineering (MSCE) and Master of Science in Environmental Engineering (MSEV).
-The coursework-only degree programs are the Master of Civil Engineering (MCE) and Master of Environmental Engineering (MEVE).
-The MSCE and MCE degrees allow you to specify a concentration area.
-Concentration areas for the MSCE and MCE are: engineering for international development (EFD), Geotechnical (GTL), Materials (MTL), Structures (STR), Transportation (TPT), and Water Resources (WRS).
-See Degree Programs.
+For the master's degree, we offer both thesis-based degree options and coursework options in Civil Engineering (MSCE) Or Environmental Engineering (MSEV).
+The MSCE degree allow you to specify a concentration area : Engineering for International Development (EFD), Geotechnical (GTL), Materials (MTL), Structures (STR), Transportation (TPT), and Water Resources (WRS).

-2. I am interested in a PhD but I do not have a Master's degree yet.
+I am interested in a PhD but I do not have a master's degree yet.
 Should I apply to the Master's program or should I apply directly to the PhD program?

-If you are not sure that you wish to pursue a PhD, it is better to apply to the thesis-based Master's degree program (MSCE, MSEV, or MSES).
+If you are not sure that you wish to pursue a PhD, it is better to complete a thesis-based master's degree program (MSCE or MSEV).
 That way, you can earn a degree while gaining valuable experience and learning if a research career is the right path for you.

 Also, some students who wish to pursue a PhD might not yet have the necessary qualifications; for instance, perhaps your undergraduate grades are strong enough to qualify you for admission to the Master's program but not the PhD program.
 In such a case, completing the MS degree is an opportunity not only to gain valuable experience, but also to bolster your qualifications and to prove your ability to conduct high-quality research.

-3. I wish to pursue a Master's degree.
-Which is better, a thesis-based degree or a coursework-only degree?
+I wish to pursue a master's degree.
+Which is better, a thesis-based option or a coursework-only option?

 Neither option is "better" than the other per se; the choice depends on your goals.

 It is almost always faster to complete a coursework-only Master's degree.
 Although both types of Master's degree require the same number of credit hours (30), completing a thesis is usually more time-consuming than completing the "equivalent" units of coursework.
-Therefore, if your objective is to graduate as quickly as possible or if you are a part-time student, the coursework-only Master's degree is probably right for you.
+Therefore, if your objective is to graduate as quickly as possible or if you are a part-time student, the coursework-only Master's option is probably right for you.

 The thesis-based Master's degree is a better option if you are considering a PhD or a career in research.
 It is also an excellent opportunity to work closely with a professor on a cutting-edge research project; if that sounds appealing to you, then the thesis-based degree might be a better fit.
 Also, sometimes (not always) a research grant is available to fund your thesis research, in which case you may be eligible for a stipend and/or tuition payments.
 Generally speaking, your chances of getting financial aid from the Department are better if you are pursuing a thesis versus pursuing a coursework-only option.